 Place a pillow under the patient's back.

-Place a sandbag (foot rest) at the sole of the foot that lies underneath.
+Place a sandbag (footrest) at the sole of the foot that lies underneath.

 Lower the head of the bed (or remove the pillows).
 Make sure the patient is lying horizontally.